hojulian/fido/docs/docs/reference/fido/dtypes/dtypes.md

 Represents a twist message.

-This is equivalent to ROS&#x27;s geometry_msgs/Twist.
+This is equivalent to ROS's geometry_msgs/Twist.

 ## LaserScan